WV-design/Trinity-toolhead/README.md

 ![Untitled Project (5)](https://github.com/user-attachments/assets/e66abe7d-150d-415a-bc50-0d7e416bb486)

 > [!NOTE]
-> This is currently being tested, I am still working on it.
-I would love your feedback!
-Discord: gerbz_
+> This is currently being tested, I am still working on it and would love your feedback!
+> This project lives in a user project in the monolith discord server.
+You can also ask me directly; my username is Gerbz_

 * Made to DUEL! the Y footprint fits within a sherpa mini.
 * Double 3628 fans deliver enough cooling even for hot chambers.